Mālē; Strong’s #4390 Mālē means to be full.

 Genesis 1:2 – The Holy Spirit was hovering over the waters.
 (He was waiting to start His work on Earth.)

-6:3 – The Spirit will not contend with man more than 120 years.
+6:3 – The Spirit will not contend with a man for more than 120 years.
 (Joseph Prince makes the point that this is because the seed of man – at that time- was contaminated by the spirits who were “marrying” women.)

 Psalm 104: 30 – When the Spirit is sent He refreshes the earth and animals are born.